 Five Major Warning Signs of a Hoarder

-- Emotional Cause: In almost all cases of hoarding, there is an emotional trigger that can be pinpointed to the start of the problem.
+In almost all cases of hoarding, there is an emotional trigger that can be pinpointed to the start of the problem.
 This emotional cause can be grief from a variety of scenarios such as the loss of a loved one, a divorce, or disease among others.
 Those who suffer from depression and anxiety are especially vulnerable to keeping items as a response to their feelings—something they may not realize consciously but can still fuel their desire to hang on to things they don’t need.

-- Avoidance: If you have a family member or close friend that you suspect may be a hoarder, pay attention to who they allow in their home, if anyone.
+If you have a family member or close friend that you suspect may be a hoarder, pay attention to who they allow in their home, if anyone.
 It’s normal for people to have their house open to visitors occasionally, but if their home is never open without an excuse or a warning, or if you’re never allowed in without a reminder about how messy it is, that’s a sign of avoidance.
 Hoarders often keep people out of their homes because they don’t want anyone to see how bad it is—they believe that the mess and clutter is nobody else’s business and don’t want to be judged for it.
 Someone who is preventing friends or family members from entering their home may be doing it to avoid confronting their hoarding issue.

-- Negative Physical Replacement: As the hoarding disorder develops, the physical replacement becomes more extreme as objects begin replacing friends and family in importance.
+As the hoarding disorder develops, the physical replacement becomes more extreme as objects begin replacing friends and family in importance.
 The individual begins to feel that they can’t live without certain objects, and they may even begin to assign human characteristics to them.
 This is especially apparent if a hoarder has lost a loved one and responds by getting more objects or animals to clutter their home.
 A good rule of thumb is this: if the person doesn’t seem to have any personal relationships outside of their interactions with objects or animals, then it’s time for you to get involved and try to draw them out.

 It is important to keep in mind that everyone is different and these signs of hoarding may not manifest themselves in the same way in each individual case.
 But if you notice any similarity between these signs of a hoarder and the actions of a friend or family member that you suspect of hoarding, it is best to approach this individual about their hoarding disorder before it develops into a more severe case.